rkumar/bugzy.txt/README.markdown

 A simple, extensible shell script (bash) for managing bugs/features/enhancements and tasks.

-Maintains title, description, create_date, due_date, severity, type, priority, assigned to, multiple comments, fix/resolution, various statuses.
+Maintains summary, description, create_date, scheduled start date, due_date, severity, type, priority, assigned to, multiple comments, fix/resolution, various statuses.

 All modifications are logged.
 Mails are sent using the 'mail' command if specified.

-I am making structure changes.
-Hold on a day or so.
-I am releasing 0.2.0 in a day or so, after more testing.

 Downloads
 ---------